Are you looking for information about offers, devices or your account?

 To further improve the quality of our scope 3 GHG emissions inventory and identify the appropriate reduction levers, we are onboarding two workstreams in the short term.
 We are focusing on improving data quality first, which entails data gap closure and improved accuracy, and includes agreements with suppliers on data privacy and data use.
 Secondly, we are identifying appropriate plans to reduce emissions at a Group and OpCo level.

-Driving circularity Following a circular approach to reuse, resell and recycle resources to reduce waste in our production and service ecosystem.
+Driving circularity Following a circular approach to send resources for reuse, resale and/or recycling to reduce waste in our production and service ecosystem.

 E-waste is our business’s second most material environmental issue, and encouraging circularity is a key enabler of our planet strategy.